tigera-solutions/install-calico-for-windows/README.md

 Open `kubelet` port in the firewall and enable required Windows features

->When BGP networking is used, Calico CNI requires `RemoteAccess, Routing, DirectAccess-VPN` Windows features to be installed.
+>Calico CNI requires `RemoteAccess, Routing, DirectAccess-VPN` Windows features to be installed on the host.

 ```powershell
 # open kubelet port